Saurav02022/linkedin-hashtag-refresh-engine-app/README.md

 3. Add environment variable: `GEMINI_API_KEY`
 4. Deploy

-Your app will be live at `https://your-app.vercel.app`
+Your app will be live at your custom Vercel URL (e.g., `https://your-project.vercel.app`)

 ### Self-Hosting